Iodoral Review- Does This Iodine Supplement Work?

 There are numerous reasons individuals may have difficulty losing weight, or maintaining a healthy weight.
 One of the more common reasons is an under or overactive thyroid.
 The makers of Iodoral, Optimox Inc., claims their product can help these individuals.
 However, they also claim the product can assist anyone who needs help losing weight.
 We were eager to learn more about the product and the associated claims.

-Iodoral is essentially an iodine supplement.
+First off, Iodoral is essentially an iodine supplement.
 The primary purpose of the product was intended to provide supplemental iodine to the thyroid in order to promote better thyroid function.
 A properly functioning thyroid helps facilitate weight loss and can give individuals more stamina and energy.
 While it originally began as a health supplement for a different condition, there is a great deal of anecdotal evidence suggesting it is an effective weight loss supplement.